What is Ant?

 Ant is a command line tool.
 This means all interactions with it are managed via the Command Line Interface (CLI) - there is no user interface.

 Ant allows users to deploy sets of metadata changes from one environment to another by building code packages by hand.
-Packages are built by the developer and organised into a single folder which is then deployed using the tool.
+Packages are built by the developer and organized into a single folder which is then deployed using the tool.

 Alongside the actual metadata to deploy, Ant also uses the concept of a package file which acts as a sort of index for what is included in the deployment.
 Once the deployment is complete, the target org will be in sync with the changes included in the deployment package.